-It is important that our virtual learning space offers a seamless transition from the physical space.
-Social distancing should not bring collaboration and creativity to a halt.
+It is important that our virtual learning spaces offer a seamless transition from the physical space.
+Even social distancing should not bring collaboration and creativity to a halt.

 At ARES Learning, each cadet receives an Oculus Quest 2 VR headset to use for virtual collaboration, learning and design in our Spatial Classrooms.